scitags/flowd-go/backends/ebpf/README.md

     $ grep CONFIG_DEBUG_INFO_BTF /boot/config-$(uname -r)

-If a kernel has not been compiled with this option it should be recompiled to support CORE, so the best approach rapidly becomes going back to [BCC][].
+If a kernel has not been compiled with this option it should be recompiled to support CO:RE, so the best approach rapidly becomes going back to [BCC][].

-### What does CORE look like?
+### What does CO:RE look like?
 From the eBPF's program point of view not much changes really.
 One need stick to 'vanilla' primitives (i.e. no BCC are available) and the rest pretty much follows.
 Compilation does require some additional tooling, namely LLVM, Clang and `libbpf-devel` to get the necessary helpers.
 On AlmaLinux 9 this can be achieved with: